Th0rGarden/obsidian-darkslide/README.md

 That's all there is to it.
 Your settings save automatically.

-If you switch between multiple themes throughout the day, each one will remember its own brightness.
-So you can have your light theme at +30 and your dark theme at -50, and DarkSlide will automatically switch between them when you change themes.

 ## Installation

 DarkSlide is pending approval for the Obsidian Community Plugins marketplace.
 For now, install it manually: